 If you’re thinking of applying to do an MPhil and/or PhD, you will need to write a research proposal.
-The prospect of writing a research proposal can be daunting.
-Writing a good research proposal is challenging, but it shouldn’t be complicated.
-With the right advice and guidance, you can make a success of it.

 - communicate the intellectual content in relation to existing research and its topicality

 - demonstrate that your research strategy is feasible and that you can take the project from proposal to thesis stage